pjueon/JetsonGPIO/README.md

 (Jetson TX1, TX2, AGX Xavier, and Nano)

 This is a very simple C++ Jetson GPIO Library written by Jueon Park(pjueon).
-It has been written in C++ based on NVIDIA's official Jetson GPIO Python library.
+It's an unofficial port of the NVIDIA's official Jetson GPIO Python library to C++.
 (https://github.com/NVIDIA/jetson-gpio)

 The library provides almost same APIs as the the NVIDIA's Jetson GPIO Python library.

-**But it DOESN'T support all functionalites of the NVIDIA's original one.
+**But it DOESN'T support all functionalites of the NVIDIA's original one.**

-And it's not fully tested yet.**
+**Tested on Jetson Nano and Jetson TX2**

 # Installation
 Clone this repository, build it, and install it.
 ```